FellippeHeitor/InForm/InForm/extensions/README - gifplay.txt

     OpenGif is a function that takes a PictureBox control ID and a GIF file name and returns True if loading the animation is successful.

+    - FUNCTION TotalFrames(ID AS LONG)

+    TotalFrames returns the total number of frames in a loaded gif.
+    If not an animated GIF, returns 1.

     - SUB UpdateGif(ID)

     UpdateGif must be called from within the __UI_BeforeUpdateDisplay event.